OsiriX-Foundation/karnak/doc/README.md

 ## Action U, Generate a new UID

 For each U action, KARNAK will hash the input value.
-An one-way function is created to ensure that it is not possible to revert to the original UID.
+A one-way function is created to ensure that it is not possible to revert to the original UID.
 This function will hash the input UID and generate a UID from the hashed input.

 ### Context

-...
+It’s possible for a DICOM study to be de-identified several times and in different ways.
+This means that if a study is de-identified with specific characteristics, it will not be the same as if it is de-identified with other characteristics.
+So for each way to de-identified, a new UID will be generated even if it is the same input study.

+To ensure UID generation by de-identification method, a project will be associate to the destination.
+In KARNAK, a project must be create to use the de-idenfication.
+A project will be associate to a de-idenfication method and a secret generate randomly or import by the user. **The project's secret will be use has key for the HMAC.**

+#### Project secret

+**The secret is 16 bytes** defined randomly when the project is created.

+An user can upload his own secret, but the uploaded secret must be 16 bytes.
+To allow easy uploading of secrets to the user, KARNAK offers to upload it in hexadecimal.

 ### Hash function

 The algorithm used for hashing is the “Message Authentication Code” (MAC).
-KARNAK used the MAC, not as message authentication, but as an one-way function.
-A definition, coming from the [JAVA Mac class](https://docs.oracle.com/pls/rdman/handle404?X_ORCL_404path=%2fen%2fjava%2fjavase%2f14%2fdocs%2fapi%2fjava.base%2fjavax%2fcrypto%2fMac.html)) used, is proposed to you here below:
+KARNAK used the MAC, not as message authentication, but as a one-way function.
+A definition, coming from the [JAVA Mac class](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/javax/crypto/Mac.html) used, is proposed to you here below:

 « *A MAC provides a way to check the integrity of information transmitted over or stored in an unreliable medium, based on a secret key.
 Typically, message authentication codes are used between two parties that share a secret key in order to validate information transmitted between these parties.*

 *A MAC mechanism that is based on cryptographic hash functions is referred to as HMAC.
 HMAC can be used with any cryptographic hash function, e.g., SHA256 or SHA384, in combination with a secret shared key.
 HMAC is specified in RFC 2104.* »

-For each use of the HMAC, it uses the **SHA256** hash function **with a secret given at startup**.
+For each use of the HMAC, it uses the **SHA256** hash function **with a project's secret given**.

 ### Generate UID